Health Promoting Work

 Crime and social harms

-This programme conducts interdisciplinary research in collaboration with practical fields to study the development and consequences of various types of violence and crime, as well as how these can be prevented and countered.
+The programme conducts interdisciplinary research in collaboration with practitioners in the field to study the development and consequences of different types of violence and crime, and ways in which these can be prevented and counteracted.

 A number of research projects are under way that in various ways concern health promotion work and the challenges we are facing.
 For example, this involves: